te5in/CodeGra.de/docs/guides/autotest-best-practices.rst

     You want to automatically subtract 1 point from the total rubric score for each day after the deadline, up to a maximum of 10 points subtracted.

-    1. Set up a rubric category with items ranging from -10 to 0.
+    1. Set up a rubric category with 11 items ranging from -10 to 0.
-    2. Create a new AutoTest category linked to the new rubric category, and check the  "Submission information" checkbox.
+    2. Create a new AutoTest category linked to the new rubric category, and check the  "Submission information" checkbox under "Advanced options".
     3. Add a "Capture points" step with an appropriate name and the following
        settings:

        * Program to test: ``python3 $FIXTURES/deadline.py``
        * Regex to match: ``\f``

     4. Upload the following script as a fixture with the name ``deadline.py``:

        .. code-block:: python